Overview

 Visitor Tips

-- Arrive before 10:00 am or after 16:00 pm during the June‑August peak season to avoid crowds and capture the best light.
+- Arrive before 10:00 am or after 16:00 pm during the June–August peak season to avoid the highest visitor numbers and secure the best parking spots.

-- The walk from the car park to both viewpoints is about 2 km round‑trip and takes roughly 30‑45 minutes at a relaxed pace.
+- The walk from the car park to the viewpoints covers roughly 1.5 kilometres round-trip and takes about 30–45 minutes at a relaxed pace.

 Nearby Attractions & Activities

-- Cahergall & Leacanabuaile Ringforts: 9th‑century stone forts offering insight into early Irish settlement patterns.
+- Cahergall & Leacanabuaile Ringforts: Well-preserved 9th-century stone forts located near Cahersiveen, offering insight into early Irish settlement and agricultural life.

 Frequently Asked Questions

 When is the best time to visit?
-Early morning (before 10:00) and late afternoon (after 16:00) provide optimal lighting and fewer crowds.
-May through September generally offers the most stable weather.
+Early morning (before 10:00) and late afternoon (after 16:00) provide optimal lighting for photography and fewer crowds.
+May through September generally offers the most stable weather, though the cliffs remain open year-round subject to safety conditions.